 My Personal ROI Summary (14-Month Audit):

-- Total spent on supplements: $1,153.60
+- Total spent on various supplements: well into the low four-figures

-- Total hours tracked: 420+
+- Total hours tracked: hundreds of spreadsheet entries

 The Accountant's Choice